ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

-The platform threads are preemptive.
-The OS scheduler uses _time slices_ to periodically suspend and resume multiple platform threads.
+The OS scheduler for platform threads is preemptive.
+The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly returns control to the OS scheduler using the _Thread.yield()_ method.

-Virtual threads are non-preemptive (see “Modern Operating Systems”, 4th edition, by Andrew S. Tanenbaum and Herbert Bos, 2015).
-A virtual thread suspends only if it is blocked on an I/O or other supported operation.
+The JVM scheduler for virtual threads is non-preemptive (see "Modern operating systems", 4th edition, by Andrew S. Tanenbaum and Herbert Bos, 2015).
+A virtual thread is suspended only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.
 You should currently only use platform threads for CPU-bound tasks.

 ### Write blocking synchronous code in the thread-per-task style